 This Knowledge Base article will guide you through all the steps in order to create the necessary credentials for signing iOS apps.

 We hope you find it useful and enjoy using Appdome!

 Creating an iOS Signing Certificate, App ID and Provisioning Profile

-This article will guide you through creating signing credentials required to sign a Fused iOS app using Appdome.
+This article will guide you through signing iOS apps on Appdome, including signing credentials required to sign the app on Appdome.
 Signing iOS apps can be done using Appdome built-in signing capabilities or using your own mechanism outside of Appdome.
 It’s your choice.
-However, If you wish to Sign apps on Appdome, the process is quick and easy for any iOS app, including Native iOS, hybrid apps and non-native apps built in Xamarin, Cordova, React Native, Ionic and more.
-Signing apps on Appdome will leverage unique capabilities such as automatic deployment of Fused apps into the Apple App Store and Leading EMM Stores.
+However, when signing iOS apps on Appdome, the process is quick and easy for any mobile app, including Native iOS/Android, hybrid apps and non-native apps built-in Xamarin, Cordova, React Native, Ionic and more.
+Signing apps on Appdome will leverage unique capabilities such as the automatic deployment of Fused apps into the Apple App Store and Leading EMM Stores.

 Prerequisites for Creating iOS Signing Credentials

 How to Create iOS Signing Credentials (needed for signing iOS apps)

 In this knowledge base article, we are going to create the required signing credentials for iOS apps: